bnb-chain/bsc/README.md

 ## Contribution

 Thank you for considering helping out with the source code!
-We welcome contributions from anyone on the internet, and are grateful for even the smallest of fixes!
+We welcome contributions from anyone on the internet and are grateful for even the smallest fixes!

-If you'd like to contribute to bsc, please fork, fix, commit and send a pull request for the maintainers to review and merge into the main code base.
-If you wish to submit more complex changes though, please check up with the core devs first on [our discord channel](https://discord.gg/bnbchain) to ensure those changes are in line with the general philosophy of the project and/or get some early feedback which can make both your efforts much lighter as well as our review and merge procedures quick and simple.
+If you'd like to contribute to bsc, please fork, fix, commit, and send a pull request for the maintainers to review and merge into the main code base.
+If you wish to submit more complex changes, please check with the core devs first on [our Discord channel](https://discord.gg/bnbchain) to ensure those changes are in line with the general philosophy of the project and/or get some early feedback which can make both your efforts much lighter as well as our review and merge procedures quick and simple.